yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 - For databases that don't have any data, apply the same database and schema to the target cluster.
 - For databases that do have data, you need to perform a backup and restore.
 The commands to do this are provided in the output of the `yugabyted xcluster checkpoint` command.

-If the cluster was started using the `--backup_daemon` flag, you need to download and extract the [YBC release](https://s3.us-west-2.amazonaws.com/downloads.yugabyte.com/ybc/2.1.0.0-b9/ybc-2.1.0.0-b9-linux-x86_64.tar.gz) to the yugabyte-{{< yb-version version="preview" >}} folder.
+If the cluster was started using the `--backup_daemon` flag, you need to download and extract the [YB Controller release](https://s3.us-west-2.amazonaws.com/downloads.yugabyte.com/ybc/2.1.0.0-b9/ybc-2.1.0.0-b9-linux-x86_64.tar.gz) to the yugabyte-{{< yb-version version="preview" >}} folder.

 If the cluster was not started using the `--backup_daemon` flag, you must manually complete the backup and restore using [distributed snapshots](../../../manage/backup-restore/snapshot-ysql/).